Approximating the Complicated with the Simple

 Plug them into the formula.

-Use to approximate for x near a.
+Use L(x) to approximate f(x) for x near a.

 By mastering linearization, you learn to see the world in a powerful new way: understanding complex, curved behavior by first understanding its simple, linear essence.